mirzafahad/embedded_c_style_guide/style_guide.md

 <hr>

-#### 8.3 Switch Statements
+#### 8.2 Switch Statements
 - Each `case`'s content should be enclosed by braces (`{}`).
-- The `break` for each `case` shall be indented to align with the associated `case`, rather than with the contents of the `case` code block.
+- The `break` for each `case` should be indented to align with the associated `case`, rather than with the contents of the `case` code block.
 Switch statements are prone to errors such as omitted break statements and unhandled cases.
 By aligning the `case` labels with their `break` statements it is easier to spot a missing `break`.
-- All switch statements shall contain a `default` block.
+- All switch statements should contain a `default` block.
-- Any case designed to fall through to the next shall be commented to clearly explain the absence of the corresponding `break`.
+- Any case designed to fall through to the next should be commented to clearly explain the absence of the corresponding `break`.

 Example:
 ```C